Thespee/Workout-tracker/README.md

 A few other things I did from phase 1 as a clever way to procrastinate on doing actually useful things:
 - as a user I want to be able to see my workout history

+### PHASE 3
+Did it

+### PHASE 4
+Task 2: My active workout class extends the workout class with additional functionality which fulfills option 2